Air Belgium: Developments since 2020

 On 30 January 2021, Air Belgium announced that cargo flights would start with four Airbus A330-200F based in Liège Airport, on behalf of French shipping company CMA CGM, which purchased the airframes and contracted with Air Belgium to fly them.
-These four planes are progressively re-immatriculated in France during the 2022-2023 winter.
+These four planes are progressively re-matriculated in France during the 2022-2023 winter.
 On 1 July 2021, Air Belgium announced it would add two Airbus A330-900s to its fleet and operate services between Brussels Airport and Mauritius from 15 October 2021.

-In November 2022, Air Belgium announced the need of a recapitalisation to avoid bankruptcy after accumulating severe losses.
-The airline already received €19 million during the same year from its Chinese minority-owners which have been already used up as the airline's primary charter business did not fully recover in the wake of the coronavirus pandemic.
+In November 2022, Air Belgium announced the need for a recapitalisation to avoid bankruptcy after accumulating severe losses.
+The airline already received €19 million during the same year from its Chinese minority owners which have been already used up as the airline's primary charter business did not fully recover in the wake of the coronavirus pandemic.
 The airline subsequently also announced it would cut and suspend several passenger routes.
 In January 2023, Air Belgium announced that sufficient funding has been secured from private investors to keep operations running while there was no further financial support from the state.